-Is your child managing his attention deficit disorder (ADD ADHD) with medication that doesn't seem to be working quite right?
+Are either you or your child managing attention deficit disorder (ADD ADHD) with medication that doesn't seem to be working quite right?
 Switching from one stimulant to another, or from a stimulant to a non-stimulant, is a pretty straightforward matter.
 Stimulants wear off rapidly, and they are completely eliminated from the body by the end of the specified duration (four, eight, or 12 hours).
 Thus, it is possible to stop a stimulant one day and start another stimulant (or non-stimulant) the next.

 Switching from a non-stimulant is more complicated.
 Non-stimulants remain in the body for a long time, and the dosage must be reduced gradually, over several days.